bioinform/somaticseq/README.md

 The shell command (VCF file can also be bgzipped, but make sure it has the right .gz extention):

-##The SomaticSeq command to predict somatic mutations from a trained model:
+<b>The SomaticSeq command to predict somatic mutations from a trained model:</b>

 ```
 SomaticSeq.Wrapper.sh                      \